 Copyright © 2026

 A Warning: Faith is a choice, not a feeling or experience.
 Don't let experiences, or lack thereof, corrupt genuine faith.
 Saving faith comes only from Jesus Christ.
 Choose Jesus!.

-The Scripture Rocks answer to the most important question of your life~
+What's the Scripture Rocks' answer to the most important question of your life?

+Copyright © 2026